Skip to main content

 Apple provides a privacy feature called Hide My Email, allowing users to sign in to your app with Apple without disclosing their actual email addresses.
 Instead, your instance receives an app-specific email address that forwards any emails to the user's real address.
 To be able to send emails properly to users with hidden addresses, you must configure an additional setting in the Apple Developer portal.
 See Configure Email Source for Apple Private Relay for more information.

-The Expo Apple Authentication library provides access to Apple's native Sign in with Apple functionality from your Expo app.
+• expo-apple-authentication provides access to Apple's native Sign in with Apple functionality.

 terminal